 Virtual communication is part of everyday life for school children.

 The virtual world is taking an increasingly important place in the lives of children and young people.
 For today’s youth, smartphones and other forms of communication have become increasingly present in everyday life.
 Friendships are fostered through social networks, relationships often begin and end in the Internet, and personal status is established by postings on popular phone applications.
-While is a constant form of connection for youth, it is also a platform for bullying and violence to occur.
+While is a constant form of connection for youth, it is also a platform for cyber-bullying and violence to occur.

 A few facts from the Israeli Internet Association: